dicksonhk/minimal-p2p-buffer-protocol/README.md

   - Clients using this mode accept that there is no guarantee of relay attempt or delivery.
   - Clients **MUST** still be prepared to handle a `NACK` if the Relay chooses to send one (e.g., for persistent issues) and SHOULD react appropriately (e.g., pause sending, log the event).

-- **High Volume Consideration:** For very high volumes of `FAST_SEND` messages, Clients might negotiate a non-standard, even more compact packet type with the Axon Relay during the handshake.
+> **Alternative Protocols**
+>

-- **Alternative Protocols Note:** If an application's primary or exclusive mode of communication is unacknowledged, fire-and-forget direct delivery, developers should evaluate whether a simpler custom WebSocket relay or a protocol specifically designed for such high-throughput, low-guarantee streaming (e.g., WebRTC data channels for true client-to-client P2P once established) might be more appropriate.
-The Axon Protocol can still be used to exchange the necessary information to establish such alternative connections.
+> If an application's primary or exclusive mode of communication is unacknowledged, fire-and-forget direct delivery, developers should evaluate whether a simpler custom WebSocket relay or a protocol specifically designed for such high-throughput, low-guarantee streaming (e.g., UDP socket, WebRTC data channels) might be more appropriate.
+>
+> The Axon Protocol can still be used to exchange the necessary information to establish such alternative connections.

 ### 4.4.
 General Expected Behaviors (Client & Axon Relay)

 #### 4.4.1. **Local Message Copies**

-- **Axon Relay:** MUST keep messages submitted via `PUT_MSG` in its buffer for at least their defined (and acknowledged) TTL or until acknowledged by the recipient Client.
+- **Axon Relay:** SHOULD keep messages submitted via `PUT_MSG` in its buffer for at least their defined (and acknowledged) TTL or until acknowledged by the recipient Client.
-- **Client:** SHOULD maintain its own local copy/history of sent and received messages, they MUST keep messages submitted via `PUT_MSG` in its buffer for at least the server defined TTL.
+- **Client:** SHOULD maintain its own local copy/history of sent and received messages, they SHOULD keep messages submitted via `PUT_MSG` in its buffer for at least the server defined TTL.

 #### 4.4.2. **Good Actor Assumption**

 The protocol design assumes Clients and Axon Relays are generally cooperative.
 Security measures are layered on top.

+Clients MUST aim for a low error-rate and implement rate limiting.

+Relays SHOULD isolate the buffer and use aggressive rate limiting or banning policy to protect overall system stability and good actors.

 #### 4.4.3. **Handling of Empty Message Data**